Utah's Connection to

 a Standout Athlete at Gallaudet College

 Dr. Karen Christie, an amateur historian, compiled and authored a brief history of Utah's Kate Orr Keeley.
 Kate, who never married, graduated from Gallaudet College in 1916 after attending the Utah School for the Deaf from 1898 to 1908.
 She was a standout athlete at Gallaudet, excelling in gymnastics, tennis, basketball, and swimming.
-Dr. Christie's "Herstories of Deaf Women" website provides a detailed account of Kate's story.
+Dr. Christie's "Herstories of Deaf Women" website provides a detailed account of Kate's story, a significant contribution to the history of Deaf women and sports.

 Three Deaf individuals from the